-(A) Group psychotherapy is a method of treating behavioral disorders using the interaction between the MHP when treating mental illness or the AODTP when treating alcohol and other drug disorders, and two or more individuals to promote positive emotional or behavioral change.
-The focus of the group must be directly related to the goals and objectives in the individual member's current service plan.
+(A) Group psychotherapy is a method of treating behavioral disorders using the interaction between the MHP LBHP when treating mental illness or the AODTP when treating alcohol and other drug disorders, and two or more individuals to promote positive emotional or behavioral change.
+The focus of the group must will be directly related to the goals and objectives in the individual member's current service plan.
 This service does not include social or daily living skills development as described under Individual and Group Psychosocial Rehabilitation Services, or Alcohol and/or Substance Abuse Services Skills Development.

 (B) Group Psychotherapy must take place in a confidential setting limited to the LBHP or the AODTP conducting the service, an assistant or co-therapist, if desired, and the group psychotherapy participants.
 Group Psychotherapy is limited to a total of eight adult individuals except when the individuals are residents of an ICF/MR where the maximum group size is six.
 For all children under the age of 18, the total group size is limited to six.
 The typical length of time for a group psychotherapy session is one hour to one and one-half hours.
 A maximum of two Group Psychotherapy sessions per day are allowed.
+A maximum of three units per day per member are allowed.
 Partial units are acceptable when the whole unit of time/service is not utilized.
-The individual member's behavior, the size of the group, and the focus of the group must be included in each member's medical As other members' personal health information cannot record. be included, the agency may keep a separate group log which contains detailed data on the group's attendees.
+Individual or group breaks will be discounted from the overall time and are not required to be noted separately.
+The individual member's behavior, the size of the group, and the focus of the group must will be included in each member's medical record. other members' personal As health information cannot be included, the agency may keep a separate group log which contains detailed data on the group's attendees.
 A group may not consist solely of related individuals.